erawn/Digital-Workshop-For-Artists-2020/README.md

 ### Interaction, Aesthetics, and the Body

 Week 5
- - What's the Use, Sarah Ahmed, 21-30
+ - What's the Use, Sarah Ahmed, 21-26
+    Prompt: Sarah Ahmed presents many ways in which use can operate in our lives.
+If we view interactive art as art *about* how people  use computers, what does Ahmed help us see about how computers can, should, or ought to be used?
+Pick one facet of use Ahmed describes and think about how it might apply to computers.
+Two to Five sentences.

 Week 6
-  - The Design of Everyday Things, Don Norman, 10-30
+  - The Design of Everyday Things, Don Norman, 10-19
+    Prompt: Art made with computers necessarily includes a background of design: norms and paradigms of how, where, and why we should interact with computers.
+What happens when we use Norman's language of affordances and signifiers to make art?
+How can the language of design be repurposed or investigated with digital art?
+Two to Five sentences.

 Week 7
-  - Interactive Art and Embodiment, Nathaniel Stern, Pages TBD
+  - Interactive Art and Embodiment, Nathaniel Stern, Read up to (not including) "Vestigial-Vision".
+(4 Pages)

 ### Data